snahil/RedHat_Automation_7.5-7.0/readme.md

 * To perform remote commands both the system should be in the same network
 * This tool is independent of the os , just need to clear the dependency.
 * Or you can install Anaconda for resolving all the dependency
+* If yu install anaconda then their is no need for installing the pip otherwise pip need to be installed using python
 Dependency:

 * Python Library